ckeditor/new-installation-methods/README.md

 ## `browser` folder

-The `browser` folder contains minimal setup using our CDN/browser build.
-It also registers a custom plugin from our [Crash course](https://ckeditor.com/docs/ckeditor5/latest/tutorials/crash-course/editor.html) to show how you might be able to use CKEditor without the build step.
+The `browser` folder contains a minimal setup using our CDN/browser build.
+It also registers a custom plugin from our [Crash Course](https://ckeditor.com/docs/ckeditor5/latest/tutorials/crash-course/editor.html) to show how you might be able to use CKEditor without the build step.

 To run the demo: